Edgar Bronfman Jr.

-Edgar Miles Bronfman Jr. (born May 16, 1955) is an American businessman who currently serves as a Managing Partner at Accretive LLC, a private equity firm focused on creating and investing in technology companies.
-He previously served as CEO of Warner Music Group from 2004 to 2011 and as Chairman of Warner Music Group from 2011 to 2012.
-In May 2011, the sale of WMG was announced; Bronfman would continue as CEO in the transaction.
-In August 2011, he became Chairman of the company as Stephen Cooper became CEO.
-Bronfman previously served as CEO of Seagram and vice-chairman of Vivendi Universal.
-Bronfman Jr. expanded and later divested ownership of the Seagram Company, and also worked as a Broadway and film producer, and songwriter under the pseudonyms Junior Miles and Sam Roman.
+Edgar Miles Bronfman Jr. (born May 16, 1955) is an American businessman, filmmaker, theater producer, and media executive who is a managing partner at Accretive LLC.
+He previously was CEO of Warner Music Group from 2004 to 2011, and was its chairman from 2011 to 2012.
+Bronfman was the CEO of WMG during its May 2011 sale to Access Industries.
+In August 2011, he became Chairman of the company.
+Bronfman previously was CEO of Seagram and vice-chairman of Vivendi Universal.
+Bronfman expanded and later divested ownership of the Seagram Company, and also worked as a Broadway and film producer, and songwriter under the pseudonyms Junior Miles and Sam Roman.
+He is Executive Chairman of FuboTV.